top of page

 That harsh inner voice didn’t come out of nowhere.
 Most of the time, it has roots in something deeper.

 Maybe someone used to talk to you that way—parents, teachers, peers, or bullies.
-Maybe you learned to be “hard on yourself” because perfectionism was praised or mistakes weren’t tolerated.
-Maybe you experienced trauma that taught you to stay small, stay quiet, or stay extremely aware of your flaws.
+Perhaps you learned to be “hard on yourself” because perfectionism was praised or mistakes weren’t tolerated.
+You might have experienced trauma that taught you to stay small, stay quiet, or remain hyper-aware of your flaws.

 Whatever the origin, that voice started outside of you.
 But over time, it moved in.
 It became familiar.
-And eventually, it sounded like your own thoughts, like something true.
+Eventually, it sounded like your own thoughts, like something true.
 What started as a passing traveler became like a family member you never wanted.

-And once it settles in, it doesn’t just stay in one area of your life.
-It tends to creep into everything – your work, your friendships, your romantic relationships, and maybe even your relationships with your kids or young family members, who themselves are starting to develop their own internal dialogue just like yours.
+Once it settles in, it doesn’t just stay in one area of your life.
+It tends to creep into everything—your work, friendships, romantic relationships, and even your relationships with your kids or young family members.
+They, too, are starting to develop their own internal dialogue just like yours.

 When It Becomes a Problem

 That critical inner dialogue might seem like just another part of growing up or being “realistic.”
-But it can cause real harm.
+However, it can cause real harm.

 Negative self-talk can chip away at your self-worth and confidence.
 It can make decisions feel overwhelming because you’re already assuming you’ll fail.
-It can fuel anxiety and depression, and it can keep you from asking for help or going after the things you want.
+It can fuel anxiety and depression, and it can keep you from asking for help or pursuing the things you want.

 In kids and teens, it might show up as irritability, trouble with schoolwork, or shutting down completely.
-In adults, it often looks like chronic burnout, overthinking, or struggling in relationships.
+In adults, it often manifests as chronic burnout, overthinking, or struggling in relationships.

 How to Shift Your Inner Voice